Target case study: How Target’s joy stands strong in changing retail landscapes

 Why Target stores failed in Canada

-1. Target just wasn’t different.
+1. It just wasn't different.

 2. Walmart had already occupied suburban positioning in Canada.